nvm-sh/nvm/README.md

 The first version installed becomes the default.
 New shells will start with the default version of node (e.g., `nvm alias default`).

-You can list available versions using ls-remote:
+You can list available versions using `ls-remote`:

 ```sh
 nvm ls-remote